 Anisotropic elements are generated using a novel approach which we called Three-Step-Method.
 Starting with a triangular mesh, first isotropic quadrilaterals are created in a structured manner (step one).
 The anisotropic elements are obtained by merging isotropic quadrilaterals (step two) and are connected to the remaining triangular mesh (step three).
-The three steps outlined above are shown in Figure 3.
+The outlined three steps are shown in Figure 3.

-Figure 3: Three-Step-Method.
-Left: Triangular mesh.
-Middle: Structured rows of isotropic quadrilaterals.
-Right: Anisotropic merge of quadrilaterals, anisotropic quadrilaterals are connected to remaining triangular mesh.
+Fig. 3.
+Three-Step-Method.
+Left to right: Triangular mesh.
+Structured rows of isotropic quadrilaterals.
+Anisotropic merge of quadrilaterals.
+Deletion of upmost row of anisotropic quadrilaterals.
+Transition layer to triangular mesh.

-The generation of anisotropic elements works as follows: The line source of anisotropy is treated as initial front and several structured rows of isotropic quadrilaterals are generated.
+In more detail, the generation of anisotropic elements works as follows: The line source of anisotropy is treated as initial front and several structured rows of isotropic quadrilaterals are generated.
 The algorithm for the generation of quadrilaterals for anisotropic merging thereby enforces the generation of structured rows aligned to the boundary.
 Otherwise complications would occur when anisotropic merging is performed.
 The source is then segmented, i.e. it has to be specified which source edges will be replaced by a single anisotropic edge.
-At the beginning of the source and the end of the source anisotropy slowly increases and decreases.
+At the beginning of the source and the end of the source anisotropy slowly increases and decreases to avoid sudden changes in element size.
 Figure 4 shows a segmented source for a maximum anisotropy of 1:3.

-Figure 4: Arrows indicate segmentation of anisotropy source (red) for a maximum anisotropy of 1:3.
+Fig. 4.
+Arrows indicate segmentation of anisotropy source (dashed line) for a maximum anisotropy of 1:3.

-The isotropic structured quadrilaterals are then merged to obtain anisotropic quadrilaterals according to the segmentation of the source.
+The isotropic structured quadrilaterals are then merged according to the segmentation of the source to obtain anisotropic quadrilaterals.
 The uppermost row of isotropic quadrilaterals is replaced by triangles that provide a transition from the anisotropic quadrilaterals to the remaining triangular mesh.
-This is necessary to keep the mesh closed.
-After having generated all anisotropic elements, the remaining triangular mesh is filled with isotropic quadrilaterals.
+This is necessary to keep the mesh closed and to avoid hanging nodes.
+After having transformed all structured rows of isotropic quadrilaterals into anisotropic quadrilaterals, the remaining triangular mesh is filled with isotropic quadrilaterals.

-This approach has two limitations: Since the element size within the original triangular mesh usually varies, the number of structured rows and therefore the number of anisotropic rows is restricted.
+This approach has two limitations: The wing of an airplane typically has a high curvature at the leading edge leading to a dense sampling of surface points and therefore a high number of triangular elements.
+Contrary, the more planar parts of the wing are modeled with large triangles.
+This variation in element size restricts the number of structured rows that can be generated starting at the leading edge chosen as anisotropy source.
 A second limitation is that the maximum anisotropy that can be achieved is 1:3 or 1:4.
-Otherwise the transition from the anisotropic to the isotropic area would produce neighbouring elements that differ significantly in size as can be seen in Figure 5.
-As flow computations require a smooth transition of size between neighbouring mesh elements, this is an undesirable feature.
-To overcome these limitations the method was modified which is described below.
+Otherwise, the transition from the anisotropic to the isotropic area would produce neighboring elements that differ significantly in size as can be seen in Figure 5.
+As flow computations require a smooth transition of size between neighboring mesh elements, this is an undesirable feature.
+To overcome these limitations the method was extended which is described below.

-Figure 5: Sudden transition from anisotropic to isotropic area appears in combination with higher anisotropy.
+Fig. 5.
+Sudden transition from anisotropic to isotropic area appears in combination with higher anisotropy.